Aseedholm/Pumpkin-Brush/README.md

 # The Final Project Repository!

 Welcome to the final project repository!
-Here is where you will complete the rest of your coursework for this term.

-Note:
+## Logistics

-1. Labs for the remainder of the term will be completed with your team and pushed to this repository.
+1. [./labs](./labs) for the remainder of the term will be completed with your team and pushed to this repository.
+They will be completed pushed and completed in the [./labs](./labs) folder.
 2. There are no more individual assignments.
+3. You will complete your [final project](./FinalProject) in the [final project](./FinalProject) directory

 ## Team

 **Team Name**: *Edit this to your official team name*

-*TODO*:
-Update your Team member Names here (Up to 4).
+Team member Names:

-1. *my name is...*
+1. *TODO my name is...*
-2. *my name is...*
+2. *TODO my name is...*
-3. *my name is...*
+3. *TODO my name is...*
-4. *my name is...*
+4. *TODO my name is...*

 # Team spread sheet